mpetrovich/dash/DOCS.md

 ```
 Creates a new function that returns the result of `$callable` if the required number of parameters are supplied;
 otherwise, it returns a function that accepts the remaining number of required parameters.

+Use `Dash\_` as a placeholder to replace with arguments from subsequent calls.

 Related: [curry()](#curry)